joel-mrtn/moneymoney-json-export/README.md

 - When selecting `Export Transactions…` from the menu, select the `Structured JSON (.json)` format.

 - You can use AppleScript as well by specifying `json` as export format.
 Make sure this is the only JSON export extension installed to avoid conflicts with other JSON exporters.
-An example of exporting the transactions for all active accounts is shown below.
+An example of exporting the transactions for all accounts is shown below.

     ```applescript
     tell application "MoneyMoney"